10 Ways to Make Your Coffee Habit Healthier

 Skip syrups and go organic

 You might think that nonfat, sugar-free vanilla syrup is a healthy choice, but low-calorie doesn’t always translate to health benefits.
-Swinney suggests weaning yourself off sweeteners completely if you can, but if you can’t, be super picky about the additives you’re putting into your brew.
+Swinney suggests weaning yourself off sweeteners completely if you possible; if you can’t, be super picky about the additives you’re putting into your brew.
 “Pick organic cream to whiten your coffee or make your own packaging-free alternative milk from oats or nuts.
 Creamers often have artificial flavors, sweeteners, and other additives, so you’re better off using organic milk or cream plus organic brown sugar,” she says.
-Next, don’t miss these 13 surprising uses for coffee.
+Next, check out the problems all coffee lovers understand.